iszczesniak/cpp/unique_ptr/index.md

 ## The smart pointer solution

-The smart pointers in C++ solve:
+The smart pointers solve:

 * the type problem: a smart pointer knows the type of the object, so that it can be automatically (i.e., without a programmer requesting it explicitely) destroyed in the proper way,

-* the ownership problem: a smart pointer automatically manages the
-  data: either enforces the exclusive ownership or allows for shared management, and takes care of destruction,
+* the ownership problem: a smart pointer automatically manages the dynamically-allocated data, i.e., takes care of their destruction, and either enforces the exclusive ownership or allows for shared management,

 * the exception handling problem: a smart pointer is automatically destroyed when an exception is handled.